What is Buffer Inventory / Stock?

-Unlike the Heizer & Render’s formula, this formula takes into account the lead time, as well as demand fluctuations.
-This way, it gives even a better idea of the level of safety stock.
+Unlike Heizer & Render’s formula, this formula takes into account the lead time and demand fluctuations.
+This way, it gives an even better idea of the level of safety stock.
 However, this formula doesn’t consider the stock already in the production process.

 The formula is: 𝜎LT * Davg * Z